-My good friend, Australian painter Leon Holmes has been places in the US that I have only dreamed about and this September he messaged me in FB to see if I would like to go with him to the Grand Canyon in the Spring—of course!
+My good friend, Australian painter Leon Holmes has visited places in the US that I have only dreamed about and this September he messaged me in FB to see if I would like to go with him to the Grand Canyon in the Spring—of course!
 A big red check off on my list of places to see and paint and one that all Americans should visit.
 We’ve all become so casual about the wonders right in our backyards, it took a bloke from Perth to put the bur under my butt and get to it.
-As we developed our plans Dario Falzon, another great painter from down under was added to the mix so a trio of us were destined for an adventure out west.
+As we developed our plans, Dario Falzon, another great painter from down under was added to the mix so a trio of us was destined for an adventure out west.

 I did most of the planning because of my relative nearness and we decided to stay on the South Rim inside the park at the Yavapai Lodges.
-This was a cheaper alternative to to one of the classic lodges right on the rim and since we were to stay seven—revised to six days it was still a considerable cost for lodging.
+This was a cheaper alternative to one of the classic lodges right on the rim and since we were to stay seven—revised to six days it was still a considerable cost for lodging.
 Splitting everything three ways, although complicated made it affordable for all of us.
 In a perfect world, or for an overnight you might splurge and stay at Bright Angel or the magnificent El Tovar Lodge right on the South rim.
 As it was, we spent quite a bit of time in that area and frequented the bar at El Tovar where the chili and beer are recommended!

 Back to the start though.
-Dario and Leon were guest demonstrators at the Plein Air Convention in Tucson so I flew in there, rented a SUV and picked them up for the 400+ mile drive to northern Arizona and the canyon.
+Dario and Leon were guest demonstrators at the Plein Air Convention in Tucson so I flew in there, rented an SUV, and picked them up for the 400+ mile drive to northern Arizona and the canyon.
 I was too busy to attend the convention, but it certainly was in a great spot —The El Conquistador Hilton Resort just north of town.
 Tucson is famous for being hot, and it was that, plus the sprawling airplane graveyard at Davis Monathan AB, and the big, many armed Saguaro cactus.
-On the way out of town we stopped for an hour and ran around in the desert, looking at them and all the rest of the unusual plants.
-This was a first for me and I was enthralled by the look of the place and the landscape—I wish we could have taken a few hours for some painting but after a hour of photos and fun we got on I-10 and headed north.
-Catching up with Leon, watching the cactus and meeting Dario for the first time made the time and miles fly by.
+On the way out of town, we stopped for an hour and ran around in the desert, looking at them and all the rest of the unusual plants.
+This was a first for me and I was enthralled by the look of the place and the landscape—I wish we could have taken a few hours for some painting but after an hour of photos and fun we got on I-10 and headed north.
+Catching up with Leon, watching the cactus, and meeting Dario for the first time made the time and miles fly by.
 We got into the park after sundown and discovered that it was national park week so free of park fees!—almost like we planned it.

 The week is a bit of a blur to me now a month later but we were up early and painted until dusk nearly everyday so I have early and late light views from all around the south rim.
 We found that taking a siesta at mid day removed a lot of the flat light issues we were having and gave us energy in the afternoon.
 Most visitors are only at the canyon for a day or two but we had the advantage of six days of exploration—still we only scratched the surface of that fantastic place.
 On the day before we left I hiked down a few miles below the rim by myself.
 I followed the trail towards Horeshoe Mesa but never came close to getting there.
 It was a difficult hike with all my gear, jarring on the way down and brutal on the way back up.
 I did a small 9×12 about two miles below the rim that only slightly conveys the feeling of looking up at the rim instead of down from it.
-I wish we could have spent a few days down near the river but the time and effort is immense.
-As it was, I tested my 60 year old frame cumming back up — registering 47 floors on my iphone health app.
+I wish we could have spent a few days down near the river but the time and effort are immense.
+As it was, I tested my 60-year-old frame cumming back up — registering 47 floors on my iPhone health app.
 All for one shot a trying to capture the feeling on a 9 x12 canvas board.
-As an American I felt responsible for achieving something significant artistically.
-That’s a lot of pressure and in a way it was entirely a wrong way of approaching it.
+As an American, I felt responsible for achieving something significant artistically.
+That’s a lot of pressure and in a way, it was entirely a wrong way of approaching it.
 Just go and see and paint like you would anything else—easy to say.

 We cut our trip short so we could spend a lazy day driving to Las Vegas— a smart idea as it worked out.
 We drove West we stopped at several spots on Route 66 and the Hover dam before getting to the craziness of Vegas.
 Leon and I flew back to Atlanta while Dario returned home to Sidney.
 We attended the Olmsted Plein air the next weekend then he traveled on to Apalachicola for the Forgotten Coast gig.
 I stayed home and began my revisions on the work.
 After several weeks I’m still working my way thru, trying not to ruin the impressions but yet ad some of the drama and awe that I experienced.

 This was the first painting I did.
 We set up right on the south rim from this famous, and probably most viewed part of the canyon.
 It’s right near the main park facility and only minutes from our lodge.
 We were up before dawn but I don’t think we got here until a few hours after.
-Leon did a wonderful 8×16 here that the tourist were paying a lot of attention to.
+Leon did a wonderful 8×16 here that the tourists were paying a lot of attention to.
 This is almost straight plein air —very little was done to this in the studio.
 Most notably the background darks were blued and lighted a bit.
 I was working almost twice the size that the boys were and I’m a bit methodical as it is—I guess this was three hours.
 This is one of the few paintings I did with a tree in it—it’s called a “rim job” when you get a bit of the foreground in.
 The depth of a 12 x 16″ format pretty much coerced me into this formula throughout the week.

 The Desert View Watchtower is one of the coolest parts of the park— we drove out in the afternoon of the first day.
-About a week earlier I saw a Face Book post from a fellow painter with a photo of this tower in it and I freaked out—It’s just so cool!
+About a week earlier I saw a FaceBook post from a fellow painter with a photo of this tower in it and I freaked out—It’s just so cool!
 It’s was designed as a companion piece to the older lodges by Mary Colter.
-It’s pure fanatasy, sort of like the Palace of Westminster – looks old, but it’s not.
-Built in 1932 but ooks like something out of medieval Europe.
+It’s pure fantasy, sort of like the Palace of Westminster – looks old, but it’s not.
+Built in 1932, but looks like something out of medieval Europe.
 It has and Native American theme to it inside but I’ve never seen anything like this.
 When we got there I was anticipating that the light would change dramatically and the top would darken but as the afternoon progressed the light went from left to shadows on the right.
-The original plein air was pretty good but I had such a vision of what this should be that I’ve eventually changed a lot.
+The original Plein air was pretty good but I had such a vision of what this should be that I’ve eventually changed a lot.
 I’m still working on it—needs a bit more atmosphere up top and I put in the ravens because they were such a big part of the experience.
 Everything in my left side brain said —no, don’t do it! but I’ve just got to and still not to the point of satisfaction with it.
-This is at the far east end of the park and the cliffs and background, with the Painted Desert are spectacular—a “must visit” if you’re going.
+This is at the far east end of the park and the cliffs and background, with the Painted Desert, are spectacular—a “must visit” if you’re going.